mseryn/mantis-monitor/README.md

 ---

-## 🚀 Why Mantis?
+## Why Mantis?

 Performance monitoring is essential in HPC, but it’s often complex, fragmented, and error-prone.
 Existing tools are powerful—but inconsistent in interfaces, output formats, and usage constraints.
 Mantis addresses this challenge by:

-- 🧩 Operating entirely in user space—no root, kernel modules, or system hooks required.
+- Operating entirely in user space—no root, kernel modules, or system hooks required.
-- 📄 Using a single, structured YAML configuration file to define monitoring tasks.
+- Using a single, structured YAML configuration file to define monitoring tasks.
-- 🛠️ Orchestrating a wide range of profiling and monitoring tools behind the scenes.
+- 🛠Orchestrating a wide range of profiling and monitoring tools behind the scenes.
-- 📊 Producing unified, analysis-ready outputs in structured formats like JSON, CSV, Parquet, and Pandas.
+- Producing unified, analysis-ready outputs in structured formats like JSON, CSV, Parquet, and Pandas.
-- 🔁 Enabling repeatable and portable performance experiments across HPC environments.
+- Enabling repeatable and portable performance experiments across HPC environments.

 ---

-## 🧰 Key Features
+## Key Features

 - **Unified Tool Integration**
   Seamlessly wraps heterogeneous profiling and monitoring tools: